Chinese spring offensive: Interregnum (1–14 May)

-Intent on confronting PVA/KPA forces with the most formidable defenses yet, General Van Fleet on 30 April ordered the length of the No-Name Line fortified like its Golden Line segment around Seoul.
+Intent on confronting PVA/KPA forces with the most formidable defenses yet, on 30 April Van Fleet ordered the length of the No-Name Line fortified like its Golden Line segment around Seoul.
 Fortifications were to include log and sandbag bunkers, multiple bands of barbed wire with antipersonnel mines interspersed, and 55-gallon drums of Napalm mixed with gasoline set out in front of defensive positions and rigged for detonation from the bunkers.
 Van Fleet also wanted provision made for counterattacking quickly once the enemy had been turned back.